-During the winter months (October through February), it’s best to let plants “rest” after producing growth all spring and summer, allowing them to go into a period of dormancy.
+During the darker winter months (roughly October through February in the PNW), it’s best to let plants “rest” after producing growth all spring and summer, allowing them to go into a period of dormancy.
 Indoor plants also tend to struggle during winter months due to various factors, including changes in available light, cold drafts, hot/dry air, and relocation for holiday decorations (Christmas tree, etc.).
 Therefore, houseplant care in fall and winter involves a few changes.
 Below are some of our best tips to keep your indoor plants thriving in the fall and winter.

 While winter in the Pacific Northwest adds to the beauty of the seasons, shorter days and frequent grey skies mean less sunlight.
 So, during this time, plants will benefit from any light available.

 - By moving houseplants closer to a window during winter months (south-facing windows are usually brightest), it offers ample light to keep them comfortable during dormancy.
 Most cacti and succulents need ample light to maintain bright colors and compact form.